Kapili at Hoopili

 No analysis available

 Dog park/pet area is strongly confirmed for this building.
-The MLS data shows DGPRK on 20 of 20 listings, and at least one public remark explicitly says "dog park" as part of the community amenities.
-The evidence is consistent across listings and appears to be a real shared building/community amenity, not a copy-paste anomaly.
+Historical MLS data shows DGPRK on 20 of 20 listings, and at least one current remark explicitly references a "dog park" as part of the Ho‘opili amenities.
+The evidence is consistent and appears to be building-level, not a one-off unit feature.

 No analysis available